sinanugur/easydecon/docs/validation.md

 ## Configurations

-Default configurations cover known oracle marker tables, reference-profile marker generation, shared versus phase-specific marker roles, UCell-like and weighted Jaccard Phase 2 scoring, and candidate-pruned versus unpruned runs.
+Default configurations should compare method families rather than frame a single scorer as the target.
+Representative Phase 2 methods include weighted Jaccard, cosine, AUC, and UCell-like scoring.
 Known-marker configurations are labelled `marker_source="known"`; they isolate scoring behavior and should not be described as inferred markers.

+Configuration tables should include a `phase2_method` column so weighted overlap, vector-profile, rank-based, and negative-marker-capable methods can be compared directly.
+Do not declare a winner without dataset-specific evidence.

 ## Metrics